openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for this Credential format.

 * `credential_definition`: REQUIRED.
-JSON object containing (and isolating) the detailed description of the credential type.
+JSON object containing the detailed description of the credential type.
 This object MUST be processed using full JSON-LD processing.
 It consists of the following sub claims:
     * `@context`: REQUIRED.
 JSON array as defined in (#server_metadata_ldp_vc).
     * `type`: REQUIRED.
 JSON array as defined in (#server_metadata_ldp_vc).
 This claim contains the type values the Wallet shall request in the subsequent Credential Request.

 The following is a non-normative example of a Credential Offer of type `ldp_vc`.